VampToshikazu/VampToshikazu/README.md

 - im afk half of the time and kinda shy so pls be patient when you talk to me
 - crowns are appreciated <3, kisses are ok but ask first
 - also no im not __that__ toshi im a complety different person. (pls dont attack me lmao)
-- i dont rp with randos, i will ignore you if you come up to me and rp, i only rp when i feel like it or when im with my friends (i mosty do crack rps, i dont take rps srsly)
+- i only rp when i feel like it or when im with my friends (i mosty do crack rps, i dont take rps srsly)
--
+- im usually sit at the jojo area and docks

 ### 🔪 DNI
 - -13 or 20+
 - homophobic, biphobic, transphobic, lesbophobic, panphobic + etc.